sfc-aqua/quisp/Network icons/README.md

 <img src="./icons_COMP_white.png" alt="computational node icon" style="height: 100px; width:100px;"/>

 Computational end node capable of measuring quantum states as well as storing them in a quantum memory.
-This greatly enhances the nodes functionality and leads to advanced applications such as blind quantum computation.
+This greatly enhances the node's functionality and leads to advanced applications such as blind quantum computation.
 This node may vary in its processing abilities.
 Simple clients may be only able to generate, store and manipulate single-qubit states while advanced quantum servers may be able to create large multi-qubit entangled states and hence be capable of universal fault-tolerant quantum computation.

 ### Measurement Node (MEAS)